 Depending on the state where the deputy coroner is based, there may be no specific degree requirements for the position except a high school diploma or GED.
 However, same states require deputy coroners to have a bachelor's or master's degree in anthropology, criminal justice or forensic anthropology.

 Many states require deputy coroners to obtain certification by the American Board of Medicolegal Death Investigators (ABMDI).
-The ABMDI offers entry-level coroners who have a high school diploma or a GED and at least 640 hours of death scene experience the opportunity to sit for the Registry Certification examination.
+For entry-level coroners who have a high school diploma or a GED and at least 640 hours of death scene experience, the ABMDI offers the opportunity to sit for the Registry Certification examination.
 More experienced coroners may earn the Board Certification credential.
 To sit for the Board exam, applicants must be Registry credentialed, have an associate's degree from an accredited institution, and have 4,000 hours of experience.

 Salary and Job Outlook